UCB-CyberSecurity-Cohort5/elk-stack-project-AustinSalinas/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web-1: 10.0.0.5
+- web-2: 10.0.0.7
+- web-3: 10.0.0.12

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- filebeat
+- metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Metricbeat allows you to collect and analyze the metrics of your applications.
+Metricbeat will show Inbound and Outbound traffic, Memory usage, Disk usage, CPU usage, In and Out packet loss, and many other metrics.
+- Filebeat allows you to monitor and collect log files or location, you can find graphs depicting the traffic to your server, the amount of unique connections, and the type of errors received by these connections.
+As well as the source IP, geolocation, and url they accessed it from.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the used playbook file as a template for your YAML configs and playbooks.
-- Update the _____ file to include...
+- Update the hosts file to include... all web servers IP for web1, web2, web3, and elk

+Run the Web playbook to install dvwa on all three of the web servers, navigate to http://[Your.VM.Public.IP]/dvwa/setup.php to ensure the servers are up and running.

+    ansible-playbook installWeb.yml
+    nano /etc/ansible/hosts
+    nano installWeb.yml

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+Run the elk playbook, and navigate to http://[Your.VM.Public.IP]:5601/app/kibana check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+    ansible-playbook install-elk.yml

+From there you can run the Filebeat and Metricbeat yaml files to start receiving data from the web servers.

+    ansible-playbook filebeat-playbook.yml
+    ansible-playbook metricbeat-playbook.yml